akuzko/re-use-form/README.md

 - `getError(name)` - returns validation error for an input with a given name.
 - `setErrors(errors)` - sets `errors` (object) as form's errors.
 - `setError(name, error)` - sets an error for a single input with a given name.
+- `dropError(name)` - drops error for a single input with a given name.
+  Essentially calls `setError(name, undefined)`.
+- `isValid` - boolean flag indicating whether or not there are any errors currently set.
 - `validate()` - performs form validations.
 Return a promise-like object that responds to `then` and `catch` methods.
 On successful validation, resolves promise with form attributes.
 On failed validation, rejects promise with